SIGN UP TO OUR NEWS!

 Introduction

 The Mediterranean island of Sardinia is a cycling paradise!
-It offers beautiful mountain scenery, a fantastic climate, white sandy beaches and vast mountainous areas with almost traffic-free roads and great tarmac.
-We have put together this flexible route itinerary to showcase what the island has to offer, and we guarantee that you will not be disappointed.
+It offers a fantastic climate, beautiful sandy beaches, and magnificent mountainous areas with almost traffic-free roads and great tarmac.
+This superb, flexible route cycling tour showcases the very best of the island, and we guarantee you won’t be disappointed.

 This holiday is not only about the cycling.
-During the week you’ll experience the culture and cuisine of this fascinating Italian island.
-In addition, we have built this itinerary around quality hotels, most with pools and some with spa facilities, so that you can truly enjoy your post-ride relaxation time.
+During the week you’ll enjoy delicious traditional cuisine and an introduction to the culture of this fascinating island.
+We’ve crafted this tour around wonderful 3* and 4* hotels, most with pools and some with spa facilities so that you can make the most of your post-ride relaxation time.

 For the latest travel advice from the Foreign, Commonwealth & Development Office, including security and local laws, plus passport and visa information, check www.gov.uk/foreign-travel-advice.